crioux/recipes/Double Meat Red Curry/recipe.md

 6. Boil enough water to cook rice noodles, when done boiling, remove from heat and add rice noodles wait for them to get soft.
 Strain when done and rinse with cool water.
 7. Fill plate 3/4 with rice noodles, and 1/2 with mixture from wok.
 8. Garnish with scallions on the mixture side, and sesame seeds on the rice side.
-Flavor with a splash of lime juice
+Flavor with a splash of lime juice.

 Makes 4 servings.